Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 ## How JIT provisioning works

-Just-in-Time (JIT) user provisioning is a method used to store a user's identity and user claims in the Asgardeo user store when the user is authenticated through an external identity provider.
+Just-in-Time (JIT) user provisioning is a method used to store a user's identity and user claims in the Asgardeo user store when the user is authenticated through an external identity provider (IdP).

 The flow of JIT user provisioning is as follows: